open-dis/dis-tutorial/CoordinateSystems.md

 Figure x

 It's quite easy to come across a map that does not use WGS-84.
-Even though the US governent has a National Geospatial Intelligence Agency responsible for mapping, the fact is that LVC simulations often use maps or geo-referenced entities from who knows what source.
-This often manifests itself in LVC simulations when entities are shown driving down a road, but with a 20 meter offset.
+Even though the US governent has a National Geospatial Intelligence Agency responsible for mapping, the reality is that LVC simulations often use maps or geo-referenced entities from who knows what source.
+This may manifest itself in LVC simulations when a convoy is shown on a map driving near a road, but with a 20 meter offset.
+The position of the vehicles is a live component, reported using GPS, which uses WGS-84.
+The map the entities are displayed on uses a different datum.
+When GPS reports latitude and longitude it winds up being in a different 3D location than the map's concept of the road's location.

 ### Terrain